A condensing approach for linear-quadratic optimization with geometric constraints: Condensing: How and Why

 \subsection{Lower-level equality constraints}

 The formulation \eqref{eq:P} offers a compact yet generic model to analyse.
 However, practical optimization models often exhibit a richer structure: linear dynamics in optimal control tasks give rise to linear equality constraints, say $\Aeq x = \beq$, that are ``safe'', in the sense that they are feasible and non-redundant.
 Here we proceed to demonstrate how this additional structure can be exploited for speeding up \cref{step:ALM:x} even further.
+Convergence guarantees remain valid, as demonstrated in \cite[Chapter 6]{birgin2014practical}.

 By keeping the equality constraints $\Aeq x = \beq$ without relaxation, we treat them as lower-level constraints in the AL subproblem (on par with the inclusion $z\in\CC$) instead of including them in the augmented Lagrangian.
 Then, the counterpart of \eqref{eq:marginal_x_subproblem} is an equality-constrained quadratic program,